Quantum mechanical Pauli exchange energy is unreal.

 Exchange energy: ∫φA(r1)φB(r1) * φA(r2)φB(r2)

-↑ As seen here, in the abnormal exchange energy integral, even when the electron-1 exists in H atom-A's wavefuntion, the electron-2 can exist in the same H atom-A's wavefunction, which contradicts the normal Coulomb electric energy.
+↑ As seen here, in the abnormal exchange energy integral, even when the electron-1 exists in H atom-A's wavefuntion, the electron-2 can exist in the same H atom-A's wavefunction, which contradicts the normal Coulomb electric energy ( this-p.15, this-p.3 ), because each electron must always exist in both different atoms-A an B in the unreal exchange energy.

 This is clearly self-contradiction, and shows quantum mechanical exchange energy is Not a real thing.